-As composer and performer, he has released two CDs: "Folìas" with the percussionist Beppe Gioacchini (Map 1994) and "Mediterranean view" with the singer Betty Vittori and the participation of the accordionist Fausto Beccalossi, (Panastudio 1999), which are placed in the "border music area".
-Original songs are on some CD entitled:“Apparenze - nuove musiche” (Radio Onda d’Urto - Spazio Classica 1999) and "Dialogo" (Map 2003), both dedicated to Italian classical composers and performed by the guitar duo Les Divertissements; "Chitarra lieve" (Map 2006), a collection of music performed by the guitarist Maria Vittoria Jedlowski and "Canto di Primavera" (Map 2007) a monographic CD played by the guitarist Claudio Ballabio, who in 2005 analyzed many composers' works, to process at the Milan Conservatory his dissertation entitled "Eugenio Catina: le piccole cose dell’universo”.Eugenio Catina, reworking "La vita é
+As composer and performer, he released two ‘crossover’ CDs: "Folìas" with percussionist Beppe Gioacchini (M.A.P 1994) and "Mediterranean view" with singer Betty Vittori and accordionist Fausto Beccalossi, (Panastudio 1999).
+His original compositions feature on the CDs “Apparenze - nuove musiche” (Radio Onda d’Urto - Spazio Classica 1999) and "Dialogo" (M.A.P 2003), both dedicated to Italian classical composers and performed by guitar duo Les Divertissements.
+Other compositions feature on "Chitarra lieve" (M.A.P 2006), performed by guitarist Maria Vittoria Jedlowski ; and "Canto di Primavera" (M.A.P 2007), a monographic CD by guitarist Claudio Ballabio.
+In 2005 Ballabio presented a dissertation to the Milan Conservatory entitled "Eugenio Catina: le piccole cose dell’universo”(“Eugenio Catina: the little things of the universe”).

 Reworking "La vita é bella" by Nicola Piovani, Catina composed a suite in four parts for guitar solo, published by Carisch.
 It was premiered by Ballabio in April 2004 in Milan.